ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-View and analyze SQL and client code dependencies, Perform impact analysis on potential changes, Remove unwanted objects risk free, Map dependencies down to the column level, Analyze external databases for dependencies, View object dependencies graphically, Design the appearance of the dependency diagram, Create and export reports from object dependencies
+ - View and analyze SQL and client code dependencies
+ - Perform impact analysis on potential changes
+ - Remove unwanted objects risk free
+ - Map dependencies down to the column level
+ - Analyze external databases for dependencies
+ - View object dependencies graphically
+ - Design the appearance of the dependency diagram
+ - Create and export reports from object dependencies

 ## ApexSQL Data Diff <a id="apexsql-data-diff"></a>